opencobra/memote/README.rst

 testing against Python 2.7,
 and `like many others <https://python3statement.org>`_, want to focus entirely on Python 3.
-Hence, we cannot guarantee that the `memote` will still function as expected on older versions of Python.
+Hence, we cannot guarantee that `memote` will still function as expected on older versions of Python.

 Before installing `memote`, make sure that you have correctly installed the